JJHPhoto/lessons-from-ai/README.md

 3. Style the app using Bootstrap-React.
 4. Save the results in descending order on the app page.

+After a lot of trial and errors, I got a prompt that finally worked as I intended it to.
+With that working, I decided to try and add some styling.

 ## Improvements

 1. Have the AI "learn" with each question.
 I would like to try and set the state after each question to include the user's question so that they could continue to ask questions and build to a conclusion of their questions.